RichLin56/Camera-Calibration/README.md

 ## Camera Calibration
 In this repo, camera calibration is based on OpenCV 4.2.0 functionality.
 A `3x3 camera matrix with 4 parameters` (f<sub>x</sub>, f<sub>y</sub>, c<sub>x</sub>, c<sub>y</sub>) and `5 distortion parameters for tangential(p) and radial(k) distortions` (k<sub>1</sub>, k<sub>2</sub>, p<sub>1</sub>, p<sub>2</sub>, k<sub>3</sub>) are used.
 For more informations on this, see [here (OpenCV docu)](https://docs.opencv.org/4.2.0/d9/d0c/group__calib3d.html).
 ### Intrinsic Camera Calibration
-For intrinsic camera calibraton (determining camera and distortion parameters) you can chose between two different methods.
+For intrinsic camera calibraton (determining camera and distortion parameters) you can chose between two different planar targets.
 Settings for calibration are provided by a .json file inside the repository.
 The output directory contains the `camera_intrinsics.xml` file in which the calibration parameters are stored.
 Additionally, a visualization of the detected corners and a log file is also be stored in the output directory.
 #### Checkerboard